ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter5.md

 ---
-## Model selection using out of sample validation
+## Out of sample validation and term life

 ```yaml
 type: NormalExercise